AnkitaTandon/basic-data-structure-/README.md

 - Circular Queue
 - Priority Queue (in process)

-#### Linked List: It is a linear data structure where each element is a separate object, hence the elements aren't stored at contiguously.
+#### Linked List: It is a linear data structure where each element is a separate object, hence the elements aren't stored contiguously.
                   Each node of a list is made up of two items - the data and a reference (pointer) to the next node.
 The last node has a reference to null.
 - Linked List Operations
 - Circular Linked List